srsran/srsRAN_Project_docs/docs/source/tutorials/source/flexric/source/index.rst

   RRC Connected
   PDU Session Establishment successful.
 IP: 10.45.1.2 RRC NR reconfiguration successful.

 It is clear that the connection has been made successfully once the UE has been assigned an IP, this is seen in ``PDU Session Establishment successful.
 IP: 10.45.1.2``.
 The NR connection is then confirmed with the ``RRC NR reconfiguration successful.`` message.

 IP Traffic with ping
 ====================

 Ping is the simplest tool to test the end-to-end connectivity in the network, i.e., it tests whether the UE and core can communicate.
-Here, we use it to generate traffic from UE, hence the gNB can measure its channel characteristics (e.g., ``RSRP``).
+Here, we use it to generate traffic from UE, hence the gNB can measure data transmission-related metrics (e.g., throughput).

 To run ping from UE to the core, use: